How many sessions will I need / do you offer?

 I’ve completed a level 5 course to qualify as a coaching professional.
 The course was an apprenticeship programme delivered by The OCM which meets the European Quality Award as set out by the European Mentoring and Coaching Council (EMCC).

-I’m an Associate Member of the EMCC and abide by the Global Code of Ethics.
+I’m an EMCC accredited coach at Practitioner level, an Associate Member of EMCC UK and abide by the Global Code of Ethics.

 I attend regular supervision to reflect on my work and attend to any blind spots I may have.